webmachinelearning/webnn/explainer.md

 ### Goals

->How will the web be better when this feature launches?
-And who will it help?

 Web applications and frameworks can take advantage of the native operating system services for machine learning and the underlying hardware innovations available on the user's computers to implement consistent, efficient, and reliable AI experiences on the web platform.

 ### Non-goals

->You’re not going to solve every problem so enumerate the attractive, nearby problems that are out of scope for this effort.
-This may include details on the tradeoffs made due to architectural limitations made due to implementation details, and features left out either due to interoperability concerns or other hurdles, and how you plan to improve on this.
-This can often be the single most important part of your document, so give it careful thought.

 1. We do not define model serialization format.
 Formats are framework's choices, which may be vendor-specific.
 The role of the WebNN API is to facilitate solutions that work across the web regardless of the model format by leveraging the underlying support available in the target platform for reliable and efficient results.